-The City of Geneseo has three grocery stores: Fareway, Sav-A-Lot, and Wal-Mart.
+The City of Geneseo has three grocery stores: Fareway, Dollar Fresh, and Wal-Mart.

 The Chamber of Commerce hosts several festivals and other community events annually.
 The three largest festivals are: Music Fest (Father’s Day Weekend), Planes, Trains and Automobiles in September, and the Christmas Walk in December.

 The Aisle of Flags is one of the most magnificent memorials in the area.
 Over 650 flags adorn the sidewalks of our City Park commemorating the veterans who have defended our freedom.
 Weather permitting, the flags fly on Veteran’s Day, Independence Day, and Memorial Day.

 Other areas attractions include: Geneseo Art League, Geneseo Historical Museum, Central Theater, Richmond Hill Barn Theater, Geneseo Public Library, and the Geneseo Republic (Newspaper).
 One public 18 hole golf course, one 9 hole private golf course and outdoor pool, 1 miniature golf course, Geneseo Campground with 63 campsites and 4 cabins.
 Boating, fishing, and bike paths are located along the Hennepin Canal and Green River.
 16 Wi-Fi Sites are found throughout the City.
 Locally owned and operated Telephone Company.
 3 assisted living facilities.
 Many local non-for profit organizations host Ice Cream Socials in the City Park during spring, summer and fall.
 Our citizens and the community are offered support by the Geneseo Food Pantry.
 The Geneseo Ministerial Association and Rebuilding Together are very active throughout the Community.

 Government – Mayor/City Council – Committee of the Whole